 On a long road trip?

-Consider buying a travel stove and make healthy porridge with berries, nuts and seeds in the morning.
+Consider buying a travel stove and making healthy porridge with berries, nuts, and seeds in the morning.

 This nutritious and filling breakfast can save a fortune and will give you energy throughout the day!